Lullaby Learning Session - Thursday, September 10 at 2:00 PM via ZOOM

 Attention parents!
-The Cleveland Orchestra will hold digital learning sessions for families interested in the Lullaby Project.
+The Cleveland Orchestra will hold a digital learning session for families interested in the Lullaby Project.
 In the Lullaby Project, pregnant and new parents work side-by-side with Cleveland Orchestra musicians and local music therapists to create, sing, and share a personal lullaby for their babies.
 The songs express their hopes and dreams for their child and communicate their love for their baby.

 Each learning session will include: